composed-ch/clojure-phrasebook/doc/05-more-capable-functions.md

 lower strength, thereby gaining the defeated blob's weight and 10% of its strength.
 Test for the following conditions:

-- Pre conditions: Both blobs have a positive weight and strength.
+- Preconditions: Both blobs have a positive weight and strength.
-- Post condition: The returned weight is higher than the weight of any given blob.
+- Postcondition: The returned weight is higher than the weight of any given blob.

 Hint: Use `:pre` and `:post` to enforce the conditions.